mongodb/mongo-kafka/README.md

 * explicit null handling: the option to preserve / ignore fields with null values
 * investigate if it makes sense to support array element access for field projections

-#####How wildcard pattern matching works:
+### How wildcard pattern matching works:
 The configuration supports wildcard matching using a __'\*'__ character notation.
-A wildcard is supported on any level in the document structure in order to include any fieldname at the corresponding level.
-A part from that there is support for __'\*\*'__ which can be used at any level to include the full sub structure (i.e. all nested levels).
+A wildcard is supported on any level in the document structure in order to include (whitelist) or exclude (blacklist) any fieldname at the corresponding level.
+A part from that there is support for __'\*\*'__ which can be used at any level to include/exclude the full sub structure (i.e. all nested levels further down in the hierarchy).

+#####Whitelist examples:

 Example 1: